 The Contingency Fund Debate

-Let’s face facts; with added economic pressures on unit owners, it’s harder for committees to get communal fees in.
+Let’s face facts; with added economic pressures on unit owners, it’s harder for committees to get communal fees in, let alone an additional amount for a contingency fund.

 As a result many are reluctant to ask owners for anything more than the absolute minimum to operate the building, as they are worried that if the charges are higher people just won’t pay.